WaffleInvoice Blog

 Residential service calls.
 Due on receipt.
 Collect before you leave the property.
 Card payments via the invoice link work best.

 Larger residential projects.
-50 percent deposit, 50 percent on completion.
-Use this for panel upgrades, whole-home rewires, EV charger installs, and similar projects that take more than a single visit.
+50% deposit, 50% on completion.
+Use this for panel upgrades, whole-home rewires, EV charger installs, and anything taking more than a single visit.

 Commercial service work.
 Net 15 for established accounts, Net 30 for newer commercial relationships.
 Make sure the invoice goes to accounts payable, not the on-site contact who called you.

 New construction.
 Progress billing tied to milestones (rough-in complete, trim out complete, final inspection passed).
-Never let more than 30 days of unbilled work accumulate, even if the GC pushes back.
+Never let more than 30 days of unbilled work pile up, even if the GC pushes back.

 How to Follow Up on a Late Electrical Invoice

 Even with clear terms, some invoices go unpaid.
-Here is the cadence that works:
+Here is a cadence that works.

-Day after due date: Friendly reminder email.
-Most are honest oversights.
-Assume innocence and just nudge.
+Day after due date: friendly reminder email.
+Most are honest oversights, so assume innocence and just nudge.

-7 days late: More direct email asking for an expected payment date.
+7 days late: a more direct email asking for an expected payment date.
 Reference the invoice number and total.

-14 days late: Phone call.
-Email is too easy to ignore.
-A real conversation often surfaces a real reason (waiting on insurance approval, AP cycle, etc.).
+14 days late: phone call.
+Email is too easy to ignore, and a real conversation often surfaces a real reason (waiting on insurance, an AP cycle, and so on).

-30 days late: Formal late notice with mention of the late fee terms in your contract.
-If you do not have late fee language in your contract, add it before your next job.
+30 days late: formal late notice referencing the late-fee terms in your contract.
+If you do not have late-fee language in your contract, add it before your next job.

-45+ days late: Decision time.
+45+ days late: decision time.
 Stop new work for that customer.
 For commercial accounts, a mechanic's lien may be appropriate.
-For residential, small claims court is usually the next step if the dollar amount justifies it.
+For residential, small claims court is usually the next step if the amount justifies it.

 Real Example: Residential Panel Upgrade

-A 200A panel upgrade with permit, performed across two visits:
+A 200A panel upgrade with permit, done across two visits.

 • Site assessment and permit pull: $185